Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

 JSON data to data-class conversion - https://app.quicktype.io/

 TODO:
+    - When no inet, one needs to show all the saved cities, but not a filtered ones.
     - !!!
 Make so that alert dialog offering auto defined city won't appear when city is chosen
     - Attempt to invoke virtual method 'java.lang.String com.example.weatherforecast.models.domain.WeatherForecastDomainModel.getCity()' on a null object reference
     - Show alert dialog instead of error in toolbar, when locating permission was not granted